iredmail/docs/en_US/integrations/0-pureftpd.openldap.centos.md

 ## Use a proper LDAP bind dn/password to query accounts

-iRedMail generates a LDAP bind dn `cn=vmail,dc=xxx,dc=xxx` with read-only access to all mail accounts, we use it in ejabberd to query accounts.
+iRedMail generates a read-only LDAP bind dn `cn=vmail,dc=xxx,dc=xxx` during installation, so it's perfect to query user accounts with this dn.

-Password of `cn=vmail,dc=xxx,dc=xxx` was generated randomly during iRedMail installation, you can find the full dn and password in `/etc/postfix/ldap/catchall_maps.cf`:
+You can find the full dn and password in `/etc/postfix/ldap/catchall_maps.cf`:

 ```
 # grep 'bind_' /etc/postfix/ldap/catchall_maps.cf